Nigeria: Flood Destroys 1,567 Farmlands, Kills 5 in Jama'are, Bauchi

+The rain, which lasted for over 20 hours, submerged farmlands and destroyed crops in seven villages in the area.

-Torrential rain has destroyed no fewer than 1,567 farmlands on Tuesday in Jama'are Local Government Area of Bauchi state.
+Torrential rain destroyed no fewer than 1,567 farmlands on Tuesday in Jama'are Local Government Area of Bauchi State.

 He said the flood was caused by the over flow of water from Jos river following torrential rainfall which lasted for several hours on Tuesday.